mriffler/UserManual/docs/source/pages/TheMosaicHub.rst

 The Mosaic Hub is located `here <https://webdev.sentinel-hub.com/mosaic-hub/#/>`_.

 However, in order to download the processed products, you will have to install the "Mosaic Downloader" App.
 In fact, this App has the same functionality like the browser instance.
-In order to not have to switch between browser and Mosaic Downloader, it might be more convenient to work with the App from the beginning.
+In order to avoid switching between browser and Mosaic Downloader, it might be more convenient to work with the App from the beginning.